youngbryanyu/k-MeansClusteringVisualizer/README.md

 UNFINISHED README
 # Video Image Clustering
 Clusters/groups objects in an image or live video using K-means clustering.
 The different clusters are displayed with randomly initialized different colors.
 Currently implemented to detect human skin surfaces and automatically determine the number of unique clusters present.
+Only objects of the target color with be displayed and clustered while everything else will be blacked out (Currently detects light skin color objects).

 ## Getting Started